-Fill in the excel form (you can find it on the course website under the section "Group Forming" http://ibug.doc.ic.ac.uk/media/uploads/documents/courses/ml-cbcon or groupform.xls) with the above information and email it to 115 (machinelearningtas@gmail.com).
+Fill in the excel form (you can find it on the course website under the section "Group Forming" or on http://ibug.doc.ic.ac.uk/media/uploads/documents/courses/ml-cbc-groupform.xls) with the above information and email it to us (machinelearningtas@gmail.com).
 If you cannot form a team with 4 members, then email us the above information and we will assign you to a team.
 Please note that we only accept requests for groups of 4.
 Members in a request for a different group size will be assigned randomly to separate groups.
+Each group should consist of students from the same course (i.e., only MSc students or only undergraduates).